CryptoDevelopmentServices/adventurecoin-block-explorer/README.md

 ## 📄 License

 This project is under the MIT License.
-See the [LICENSE](https://github.com/clyntor/aegisum-block-explorer/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/CryptoDevelopmentServices/adventurecoin-block-explorer/blob/main/LICENSE) file for details.

 ## Support

-For support inquiries open an issue on GitHub or contact the Aegisum team through [mail](mailto:clynt@aegisum.com) or [discord](discord.gg/4E5caDKkeP).
+For support inquiries open an issue on GitHub or contact the adventurecoin team through [mail](mailto:cryptodevelopmentservicescds@gmail.com) or [discord](https://discord.gg/6dzggBf7fY).